Skip to content

 These services run outside the API container for isolation and horizontal scaling.
 Each has a small run_*.py entry and a dedicated Dockerfile in backend/workers/.

 The Saga Orchestrator is a stateful choreographer for execution lifecycle.
-It subscribes to EXECUTION_EVENTS and internal saga topics, publishes SAGA_COMMANDS (CreatePodCommandEvent, DeletePodCommandEvent), rebuilds saga state from events, and issues commands only when transitions are valid and not yet executed.
+It subscribes to EXECUTION_EVENTS and internal saga topics, manages the Redis-backed execution queue via ExecutionQueueService for priority scheduling and per-user limits, publishes SAGA_COMMANDS (CreatePodCommandEvent, DeletePodCommandEvent), rebuilds saga state from events, and issues commands only when transitions are valid and not yet executed.
 On failures, timeouts, or cancellations it publishes compensating commands and finalizes the saga.

 The K8s Worker materializes saga commands into K8s resources.
 It consumes SAGA_COMMANDS and creates ConfigMap (script, entrypoint) and Pod (hardened), relying on CiliumNetworkPolicy deny-all applied to the namespace rather than per-exec policies.
 Pod spec disables DNS, drops caps, runs non-root, no SA token.
 It publishes PodCreated and ExecutionStarted events, or errors when creation fails.

-The Result Processor persists terminal execution outcomes, updates metrics, and triggers cleanup.
-It consumes EXECUTION_COMPLETED, EXECUTION_FAILED, EXECUTION_TIMEOUT, writes DB records for status, outputs, errors, and usage, records metrics for errors by type and durations, and invokes ResourceCleaner to delete pods and configmaps.
+The Result Processor persists terminal execution outcomes and updates metrics.
+It consumes EXECUTION_COMPLETED, EXECUTION_FAILED, EXECUTION_TIMEOUT, writes DB records for status, outputs, errors, and usage, and records metrics for errors by type and durations.
+Kubernetes resource cleanup (pods and ConfigMaps) is handled automatically via ownerReference — the ConfigMap is owned by the pod, so K8s garbage-collects both when the pod is deleted (by saga compensation or manual cleanup).

 The Pod Monitor observes K8s pod state and translates to domain events.
 It watches CoreV1 Pod events and publishes EXECUTION_EVENTS for running, container started, logs tail, etc., adding useful metadata and best-effort failure analysis.